 PROS: This trip planning app lists the most attractive places to visit across the country that Malaysians are most proud of. it also shows events and cultural festivals happening in Malaysia, along with the dates and locations.

 CONS: The app is somewhat outdated and lists only major attractions, skipping over the off-beaten-path stops that you might want to check during a longer trip.
-Furthermore, it’s only available on iPhone.
+Furthermore, it’s only available on the iPhone.

-4. Foursquare for reviewed places
+4. Foursquare for Reviewed Places

 This app, used by more than 55 million people, needs no introduction.